• Skip to primary navigation

 • 8 ounces uncooked pasta I used penne

-• 1 pound broccoli cut into florets, see note
+• 4 cups broccoli florets see note

 • 2 cups cooked chicken (I used rotisserie) shredded or chopped